 Given the unavoidable risk of collection for the Company's future projects, the Company ensures that it follows a strict accreditation process for its potential offtake partners.
 All agreements and contracts are thoroughly reviewed and carefully drafted to ensure the proper provision on solid legal compulsion regarding timely payments.

-The Company is subject to risks in the operation of its power plants.
+Exposure to risks in the operation of its power plants

 The operation of power generation plants is subject to the following risks: